-To connect to the database type:
+To connect to MariaDB, type:

 mysql -u username -p -h host databasename